AttilaW-Keytiles/python-service/README.md

  * Consequence of following "Clean architecture" - if we take principles by the book.
    Example: take a look on Controller <-> Persistence cooperation!
 Where we used "Ports & Adapters" pattern to achieve inwards dependency.
 How would my DAO layer look like after having 10+ Controllers?

+ * Consequence of "Ports & Adapters": interesting situation we see with IAccountOperations_DAO...
+Now the implementor find himself in a situation however he is Accounts related DAO now still needs to deal with Transaction related stuff... see method [SqliteAccountDAO](src/persistence/sqlite/sqlite_account_dao.py).get_account_transfers() method!
+We are full of Transfer objects...

  * Errors - take a look into [errors.py](src/model/error/).
    Yes, they are "models".